 7.1 Suitability for General Aged Care

 This evaluation involved a contextual enquiry i.e. an interview of the Aged Care Experts with the FLEXTRA prototype developed by us.
-The full text of the interview is enclosed in AppendixA.
-It may be noted that we also needed to find out the suitability of the robot for elderly care in China, as the initial specification came from the European sources.
+The full text of the interview is enclosed in Appendix A. It may be noted that we also needed to find out the suitability of the robot for elderly care in China, as the initial specification came from the European sources.

 According to customer feedback, the main functions have already been realized by our robot.
 However, we still need to do some improvements.

-In addition, it is not difficult to add voice interaction to FLEXTRA, usinginternal voice controller Cortana based on Windows 10.
+In addition, it is not difficult to add voice interaction to FLEXTRA, using internal voice controller Cortana based on Windows 10.
 Besides, there are now user interfaces that can support multiple languages. .

 7.2 Suitability for a Pandemic involving the Elderly